 The United States has been experiencing an opioid crisis for decades now.
 But in recent years, national rates of cocaine use have increased, too.

 The U.S. Centers for Disease Control and Prevention’s National Center for Health Statistics states that the number of overdose deaths involving cocaine almost doubled in two years — jumping from 5,892 in 2014 to 11,316 in 2016.

 According to the Drug Enforcement Administration’s 2018 National Drug Threat Assessment, the rise in cocaine use is partly due to its rise in accessibility.

 “Record levels of coca cultivation and cocaine production in Colombia, the primary source for cocaine seized and tested in the United States, has widened the cocaine market, leading to increased domestic abuse,” the report explains.

 Treatment For Cocaine Abuse

-If you have watched someone you love and care for fall deeper into the cycle of addiction, you understand the struggle of breaking free.
-Treatment can help pull you or your loved one out of the habit of abuse and into a new, much healthier lifestyle.
+First Step Behavioral Health is a leading provider of cocaine addiction treatment in South Florida.
+Our programs can help pull you or your loved one out of the habit of cocaine abuse and into a new, much healthier lifestyle.

 Contact us today and let us help you or a loved one begin the road to recovery.